List of Toy Story characters: Emperor Zurg

-Emperor Zurg is a robot alien villain action figure and Buzz Lightyear's archenemy.
-A thinly veiled parody of Darth Vader from the Star Wars franchise, he has red eyes with neon gritting teeth, gray horns on his head, and a purple tunic with a black cape on it.
+Emperor Zurg (voiced by Andrew Stanton in most media, Wayne Knight in Buzz Lightyear of Star Command: The Adventure Begins, Jess Harnell in a mini counterpart in Small Fry, James Patrick Stuart in the video game version of the third film, Kinect Disneyland Adventures, Disney Infinity, and Disney Magic Kingdoms and James Brolin in Lightyear) is a robotic villain action figure and Buzz's archenemy.
+He is a thinly veiled parody of Darth Vader from the Star Wars franchise (with certain other visual elements adapted from the Marvel UK character Death's Head).
 He usually carries an "ion blaster" that actually fires plastic balls.
-Zurg is mentioned in the first film, but does not appear.
-He debuts in Toy Story 2 where he battles with Utility Belt Buzz Lightyear.
+Zurg is mentioned in the first film under the title of the "Evil Emperor Zurg", but does not appear.
+He debuts in Toy Story 2 as the secondary antagonist where he battles with Ultra Buzz Lightyear.
 Zurg claims he is the father of Buzz, in an almost word-for-word homage to the famous scene in The Empire Strikes Back.
-He is knocked down the elevator shaft by one of Andy's toys, Rex.
+Much like Palpatine in Return of the Jedi, he is unintentionally knocked down the elevator shaft by one of Andy's toys, Rex.
 In Toy Story 3, another Zurg appears briefly during a sequence in the end credits, where he is donated to Sunnyside Daycare center and greeted by the resident toys.

 Zurg also appears in Buzz Lightyear of Star Command and its direct-to-video film Buzz Lightyear of Star Command: The Adventure Begins as the main antagonist of both.
-Zurg is a playable character in the PlayStation 3 version of Toy Story 3: The Video Game, in Toy Box Mode.
+Zurg is also a playable character in the PlayStation 3 version of Toy Story 3: The Video Game, in Toy Box Mode.
 In the game, he has a convertible (the ZurgsMobile) that matches his personality.
 Zurg's mini counterpart is featured in the short film Small Fry.

 A Zurg toy appears in the 2015 live-action Disney film Tomorrowland, in the Blast from the Past toy store.

-In the 2022 spin-off film Lightyear, Zurg is revealed to be Buzz Lightyear who had traveled centuries to the effects of time dilation after having experienced faster-than-light speeds.
-Zurg reveals he is 50 years older than the protagonist Lightyear.
-Zurg is the sound his robot minions make in reference to him (B'Zurg).
-The now-aged Buzz, assuming the identity of Zurg, controlling a mecha suit, travels back in time to confront his younger self and fix a mistake Zurg Lightyear perceives he made.
+In the 2022 spin-off film Lightyear, Zurg is revealed to be Buzz Lightyear who had traveled centuries due to the effects of time dilation after having experienced faster-than-light speeds.
+Zurg reveals he is 50 years older than his younger counterpart, and the name "Zurg" is the sound his robot minions make in reference to him (B'Zurg), which led him to assuming the identity.
+He controls a mecha suit and travels back in time to confront his younger self to fix a mistake he perceives he made.
 Zurg has become consumed with regret, resentment, and obsessed with his own "mission".
-He has utterly missed out on life, and blind to others experiences.
+He has utterly missed out on life, and is blind to others' experiences.
+In Buzz's final battle against him, he is seemingly killed, but revealed to be alive in a post-credits scene.